Benefits delivery option

-- Supplemental benefits, such as disability, life or accident insurance, may need to be purchased separately.
+- Voluntary benefits, such as disability, life or accident insurance, may need to be purchased separately.

 - These policies can help employees cover out-of-pocket costs associated with illness or injury.

-Companies that want greater control over benefits choices offered to employees, or prefer a certain carrier may consider offering insurance direct to insurer.
+Companies that want greater control over benefits choices offered to employees or prefer a certain carrier may consider offering insurer-based benefits.
 Talk with a broker or benefits consultant to help determine if this benefits delivery option is right for your business.

 For more information

-You can find more information about multiple benefits strategies, including: self-funded coverage, maintaining grandfathered status, Small Business Health Option Program (SHOP) Marketplace, a private marketplace at aflac.com/healthcare_reform.
-A comprehensive summary is available in The Employer’s Guide to Health Care Reform.
+You can find more information about multiple benefits strategies, including: self-funded coverage, maintaining grandfathered status, Small Business Health Option Program (SHOP) Marketplace and private marketplace at aflac.com/healthcare_reform.
+A comprehensive summary is available in The Benefits Decision Guide.